Case Study

 analyze-display <input>

-Run full analysis pipeline
+Run full analysis pipeline on a video file or image sequence

 analyze-display --interactive